kennylavender/react-slider/docs/api-research.md

 We could provide the building block components, a hook to manage state automatically, and document examples on how to hook them up.

 I think this gives us maximum flexibility and automation.
+I am liking the feel of this API, and I think it has room to be improved further.

 ```js
 import React from "react";